James Roosevelt Papers, 1941: Finding Aid

 Description of Contents

-The James Roosevelt Papers, comprising 0.5 linear inches of documentation, span from April to August 1941.
+The James Roosevelt Papers, comprising 0.04 linear feet of documentation, span from April to August 1941.
 The papers pertain to the Battle of Crete, and a report regarding military readiness and civilian attitudes towards World War II in Portugal, Egypt, India, China, and the Philippines.

 The collection consists of reports, orders, and incoming and outgoing letters.